 E64 End of Existence.
-P93 took out of existence (was taken out of existence by): E77
+P93 took out of existence (was taken out of existence by): E77 Persistent Item implying any specific role.

-E79 Part Addition.
-P111 added (was added by): E18 Physical Thing without implying any specific role.

-E80 Part Removal.
-P113 removed (was removed by): E18 Physical Thing immaterial thing implies the presence of at least one of its carriers.
+E79 Part Addition.P111 added (was added by): E18 Physical Thing E80 Part Removal.P113 removed (was removed by): E18 Physical Thing

-Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event
+Scope note: This property describes the active or passive presence of an E77 Persistent Item in an E5 Event without

 It connects the history of a thing with the E53 Place and E50 Date of an event.
 For example, an object may be the desk, now in a museum on which a treaty was signed.
-The presence of an inventorial thing involves the presence of the least one of its consistence.
+The presence of an immaterial thing implies the presence of at least one of its carriers.

-Deckchair 42 (E19) was present at The sinking of the Titanic (E5)
+■ Deckchair 42 (E19) was present at The sinking of the Titanic (E5)